maxfilter/maxdfilter.com/about.md

 ---
-title: Welcome to my little corner of the internet
+title: Hi there!
 layout: post
 location: Blacksburg, VA
 date: 2020-07-09
 ---

+I'm Max.
+Welcome to my little corner of the internet.

 Most of my time is spent figuring out how the world works, building things and hanging around outside or with friends.
 I also enjoy reading, cooking, recording thoughts in my Field Notes, taking pictures and pretending to be a writer.